elad540/Smart-Home-Site/README.md

 ### [🌟 This site created only with Javascript, HTML and CSS]

 ## Introduction
-This is a code repository for my Fullstack projects.
+This code repository is part of my Fullstack projects.

 - JS file and folder structure
 - Fundamental CSS properties to master flex & grid